 Should you get a Roma Pass is a common question of visitors.
 I am torn on whether to get it or not and when that is the case I say don’t get it.
 You get two free museums (if you buy the 72 hour pass), one being a line skipping pass for the Colosseum, however you still have to reserve a spot to see it… so it’s still an extra step regardless.

-Furthermore, I went to the two museums I actually wanted to see; and Villa Borghese as well as Capuchin Crypt didn’t even accept the Roma pass.
+Furthermore, two museums I actually wanted to see and Villa Borghese as well as Capuchin Crypt didn’t even accept the Roma pass.
 The Roma Pass is good for transportation, but you can buy that separately simply enough and as I mention you should be walking around everywhere as much as you can anyways.

 With that said, you still have to pay for the metro line that takes you from the airport to Termini Station, which is €14.